 What is Lorcet?

-Lorcet is generally a mixture of acetaminophen and hydrocodone.
+Lorcet pain pills are generally a mixture of acetaminophen and hydrocodone.
 Hydrocodone is a chemical agent that is primarily responsible for the relief of pain, as well as the more infamous states of euphoria that often precede cases of addiction.
 While the acetaminophen is not addictive (as it is a weaker pain reliever), it increases the overall potency of the hydrocodone itself.
 As the characteristics of both ingredients suggest, the main medical purpose is that of pain relief.
 However, the addictive nature of the drug has demonstrated that reduction of discomfort through Lorcet can have a serious price.
 The addictive qualities that accompany the excessive use of Lorcet further reinforces patterns of repeated use, which can cripple nearly all facets of the individual’s life.

 Dangers of Abuse

 In addition to the addictive nature of Lorcet, there are also numerous health risks that are associated with the misuse of Lorcet and other opiate medications.
 Many common side effects that stem from Lorcet use may manifest as slowed or suppressed breathing, issues with urination, digestive complications, nausea, jaundice (yellowing of the skin), impaired vision, dizziness, seizures, coma and death.
 In addition, the risk of these symptoms are magnified when the individual is mixes Lorcet with alcohol.
 From a statistical perspective, a large majority of individuals with a prescription drug addiction also have been reported to be drinking moderately or heavily as well.
 This correlation indicates that a large number of individuals who are misusing Lorcet may be experiencing health risks that are greater than the consequences of solely abusing prescription drugs.

 Federal Regulations on Lorcet Pain Pills